 Posted on January 26 2016

-There are a lot of people on many different sites and forums that yell, kick and scream that sodium borate (or tetraborate) is horrible and toxic.
+There are a lot of people on many different sites and forums that yell, kick and scream that Borax, which is a name brand, or sodium borate (or tetraborate) is horrible and toxic.

 Then there are people on the other side of the coin that use it cleaning and in skincare products.

 Does it clean well without?
 Really, it depends on your water.
-The people who ask for borate-free (and can vouch for it's effectiveness) all have city water.
+The people who ask use a borate-free laundry product (and can vouch for its effectiveness) usually have really great municipal water.

 In order for the soap to penetrate fibers the water has to be an ideal pH and water that is hard (full of minerals) makes it difficult for the soap to penetrate the fibers to clean them.
 Borate increases the effectiveness of the soap by making the water stable for the soap to work at it's best.